sakaki-/gentoo-on-rpi-64bit/README.md

 * **root** user password also **raspberrypi64**.

 > Hint: you can use the bundled tool `nmtui` to easily establish a WiFi network connection from the command line.

+> Hint: if you wish to use your RPi3/4 in a *headless* context, as of v1.5.2 of the image you can edit the file `startup.sh` on the first partition, to e.g. set up fixed network IP addresses, specify WiFi login passphrases etc. The file can be edited on any PC (since the first partition is formatted FAT) and you need to make any changes prior to first boot.
+The shipped `startup.sh` contains a [number of (commented) examples](https://github.com/sakaki-/genpi64-overlay/blob/master/sys-apps/rpi-onetime-startup/files/startup.sh-2) to help get you oriented.
+Users booting the image on a system with attached mouse, keyboard and monitor can ignore this facility of course, since networking can be configured via the GUI, once booted.

 ## <a id="booting"></a>Booting!